AymanElkridy/movies-search-engine/README.md

 - @types and @testing libraries

 ## Credits
 This project was done from scratch by Ayman Abdelwahed (AymanElkridy), only externally depending on libraries, documentations and developers community help, as a learning experience for React.js.
-The idea is provided by (JavaScript Mastery Youtube Channel - React Tutorial)[https://www.youtube.com/watch?v=b9eMGE7QtTk].
-The API used is a free tier of (The Open Movie Database)[https://www.omdbapi.com/].
+The idea is provided by [JavaScript Mastery Youtube Channel - React Tutorial](https://www.youtube.com/watch?v=b9eMGE7QtTk).
+The API used is a free tier of [The Open Movie Database](https://www.omdbapi.com/).
 All the material in this project is subject to open-source policy, available and free to use for and by anyone.